zuyvasevilla/smart-room-controller/README.md

 # smart-room-controller

 ## About
-Midterm Project for CNM Ingenuity Full Time Internet of Things Deep Dive
+Midterm Project for CNM Ingenuity Full Time Internet of Things Deep Dive.

 ## Requirements
 1. Control all the Hue Lights in the classroom